Skip to main content

 Michael played soccer and swam growing up (his parents were former Ivy league swim coaches) and he remains active supporting Ohio High School Swimming and coaching with his parents at the country club where he grew up.
 In the 23 years since he started coaching, the teams that Michael has helped coach have won 19 league championship meets.

 Gabriela grew up in Hunterdon County, New Jersey.
 At Notre Dame, she studied Economics and Global Affairs.
-She became a coxswain for NDMR her freshman year, and was the team’s President her senior year.
-Gabriela graduated ND in 2023, and is now attending Stanford Law School.
+She became a coxswain for the men’s team her freshman year, and was the team’s President her senior year.

 Mark attended the University of Notre Dame on a Naval ROTC scholarship, graduating in 1981.
 While at Notre Dame he rowed for four years, serving as team captain in 1981 while also winning that year’s Oarsman of the Year award.
 After graduation Mark served as an infantry officer in the Marine Corps.
 Following his Marine Corps service, he received his MBA in finance from the Simon School at the University of Rochester and began a career in finance and operations roles in large public companies, small private companies, and venture backed startups.
 His work spanned multiple industries including manufacturing, media, consulting, marketing, and e-sports.
 He currently serves as Chief Financial Officer of Heroes and Horses, a Montana based non-profit using horses and wilderness to offer combat veterans an alternative solution for defining and approaching their physical and mental scars.